Downlink/test/Readme.md

    *********************************************************/

-  // NOTE: Provide the device id of the remote device you want to access
-  // as 1st argument of getData method client.getData(100, 'my-channel-data', function(err, data){
+  // Provide the device id (100) of the remote device you want to access client.getData(100, 'my-channel-data', function(err, data){
     if(err) return console.error('channel-data error:', err.message);

-    console.log('channel-data', data);
+    // data is the value of 'my-channel-data' data source console.log(data);
   });
 });
 ```